 Based on the end connection, valve ends can be

 - Screwed or threaded that connect with matching thread on the pipe.
-Small-bore valve used in instrument connection or as a sample point has a threaded end
+A small-bore valve used in instrument connection or as a sample point has a threaded end.

-- Majority valve used in piping has a Flanged type ends.
+- The majority of the valve used in piping has Flanged type ends.

 - Check valve and butterfly valves are available in wafer and lug end construction.
 These types of ends are used when space is constrained.